Hexlet/docs/create-lesson.md

 # How to create lesson and exercise

-## Overview
+## Create a lesson

-Creating a lesson is easy – just go to your dashboard and [create a new lesson](http://hexlet.io/account/lessons/new?locale=en) from "[My Lessons](http://hexlet.io/account/lessons)" page.
-There you can define the theory step, include transcription for the video if you like, create quiz questions and select the exercise.
+Creating a lesson is easy – just go to *[My Lessons](http://hexlet.io/account/lessons)* page and click on *[Add new lesson](http://hexlet.io/account/lessons/new)* button.
+There you can add theory, transcription for the video (optional), quiz questions and select an exercise.
+If it you first lesson, then most probably you have no exercises to select yet.
+The next section explains how to create you first exercise.

 Read more about [Conceptual specifications for lessons](http://feedback.hexlet.io/knowledgebase/articles/489631) and [Technical specifications for lessons.﻿](http://feedback.hexlet.io/knowledgebase/articles/489636)

-When you make your first lesson you might not have any exercises to select yet, so let's create one.

-## Creating an exercise
+## Create an exercise

 Exercise includes:

 * Description of the task (what is the challenge for the user, what needs to be done in order to complete the exercise)
 * Definition of the development environment (e.g. what programming languages, frameworks, servers are required to complete the exercise)
 * Tests (to automatically assess user's solution)
 * Solution (will not be shown to user)

 In order to include an exercise to a lesson:

 1. Install Hexlet Vagrant